adlnet/xAPI-Spec/xAPI-Communication.md

 1. A Statement request including zero or more attachments is construed as described below.

-2. The Statement is sent to the receiving system using a Content-Type of "multipart/mixed".
+2. The Statement is sent using a Content-Type of"multipart/mixed".
 Any attachments are placed at the end of such transmissions.

-3. The receiving system decides whether to accept or reject the Statement based on the information in the first part.
+3. The LRS decides whether to accept or reject the Statement based on the information in the first part.

 4. If it accepts the request, it can match the raw data of an attachment(s) with the attachment header by comparing the SHA-2 of the raw data to the SHA-2 declared in the header.
 It MUST not do so any other way.

 ###### Requirements for Attachment Statement Batches